-Since the 2017 Meeting, there have been no amendments to the Option Plan.
-The Option Plan provides that the aggregate number of Common Shares reserved for issuance upon the exercise of all stock options ("Options") granted under such plan (together with all Common Shares issuable pursuant to each other equity compensation plan of the Corporation, including the Corporation's amended and restated long-term incentive plan (the "Incentive Plan" and together with the Option Plan, the "Plans") shall not exceed 10% of the issued and outstanding Common Shares at the time of granting of Options (on a non-diluted basis).
+Since the 2019 Meeting, there have been no amendments to the Option Plan.
+The Option Plan provides that the aggregate number of Common Shares reserved for issuance upon the exercise of all Options granted under such plan (together with all Common Shares issuable pursuant to each other equity compensation plan of the Corporation, including the Corporation's amended and restated long-term incentive plan (the "Incentive Plan" and together with the Option Plan, the "Plans") shall not exceed 10% of the issued and outstanding Common Shares at the time of granting of Options (on a non-diluted basis).
 In light of the fact that the Corporation has a rolling stock option plan, as noted above, it is required by the policies of the TSXV that it obtain annual Shareholder approval of the Option Plan.
 As such, Shareholders will be asked at the Meeting to consider and, if deemed advisable, confirm and approve the Option Plan.

 See "Security Based Compensation Arrangements - Summary of Terms and Conditions of the Option Plan" for further details concerning the Option Plan.
-The information related to the Option Plan in this Information Circular is intended as a summary only and is qualified in its entirety by reference to the Option Plan which is attached as Appendix "B" to the Corporation's management information circular dated April 2, 2016 (the "2016 Information Circular").
+The information related to the Option Plan in this Information Circular is intended as a summary only and is qualified in its entirety by reference to the Option Plan which is attached as Appendix "B" to the Corporation's management information circular dated April 2, 2016 (the "2016 Information Circular") prepared in connection with the annual and special meeting of Shareholders which took place on May 12, 2016 (the "2016 Meeting").

-At the Meeting, Shareholders will be asked to consider, and, if deemed appropriate, approve, with or without variation, a resolution (the "Option Plan Resolution") confirming and approving the Option Plan, as amended.
+At the Meeting, Shareholders will be asked to consider, and, if deemed appropriate, approve, with or without variation, a resolution (the "Option Plan Resolution") confirming and approving the Option Plan.
 The text of the Option Plan Resolution is as follows: